 Why it matters to AI

-Large language models generate sentences with less length variation than human writers—more uniform structures that smooth over our natural rhythm.
-Whether we write in punchy 12-word bursts or flowing 35-word stretches, that variation gets flattened without explicit structural guidance.
+Large language models make sentences with less length variety than humans.
+They produce uniform structures that smooth over our natural rhythm.
+Whether we write in punchy 12-word bursts or flowing 35-word runs, AI flattens that variety unless we give it clear structure rules.

 2. Lexical Fingerprints

-The words we reach for, again and again, form a vocabulary signature as distinctive as our handwriting.
+The words we reach for, again and again, form a word signature as unique as our handwriting.

 What to measure: